nearit/Xamarin-SDK/docs/android/push-notifications.md

 ___
-**WARNING**: If you experience build or runtime problems with google play services components, make sure you are not including multiple versions of the google play services.
+**WARNING**: If you experience build or runtime problems with google play services components, make sure you are not including multiple versions of the google play services.<br>
 NearIT includes the 11.4.0 version.
 Conflicting play services version may result in compile-time and run-time errors.